 TGbe editor, for CID 17641, please make the following changes:

-The Service Start Time field contains an unsigned integer that specifies the anticipated time, in microseconds, when the traffic starts for the associated TID.
-The Service Start Time indicates to the AP the time when the STA expects to exchange frames corresponding to the TID specified in this element.
-The field represents the four lower order octets of the TSF timer associated to the link specified in the LinkID field at the start of the anticipated SP.
+(#17641)The Service Start Time field contains an unsigned integer that specifies the anticipated time, in microseconds, when the STA is ready to exchange frames corresponding to the traffic flow described by this element.
+The field represents the four lower order octets of the TSF timer associated to the link specified in the Service Start Time LinkID field at the start of the anticipated SP.

 TGbe editor, for CID 17643, please make the following changes:

-The Delay Bound field contains an unsigned integer that specifies the maximum amount of time, in microseconds, allowed to transport an MSDU or A-MSDU belonging to the traffic flow described by this element, measured between the time marking the arrival of the MSDU, or the first MSDU of the MSDUs constituting an A-MSDU, at the local MAC sublayer from the local MAC SAP and the time of completion of the successful transmission or retransmission of the MSDU or A-MSDU to the destination.
+(#17643)The Delay Bound field contains an unsigned integer that specifies the maximum amount of time, in microseconds, targeted (see the MSDU Delivery Ratio field for more details on the delay and the targeted deliver ratio) to transport an MSDU or A-MSDU belonging to the traffic flow described by this element, measured between the time marking the arrival of the MSDU, or the first MSDU of the MSDUs constituting an A-MSDU, at the local MAC sublayer from the local MAC SAP and the time of completion of the successful (re)transmission of the MPDU containing the MSDU to the destination.
 The completion time of the MSDU or A-MSDU transmission includes the corresponding acknowledgment frame transmission time, if present.

 Do you agree to the resolution provided in doc 11-23/0801r0 for the following CIDs?